Boost Your Lead Generation with Strategic Content Marketing

 After identifying your target audience, conduct keyword research to learn about the topics that interest them and the issues they need help with.
 Alternatively, use your keyword research efforts from a search engine optimisation (SEO) plan to create relevant topics to discuss and anchor texts to use.
 Some available tools allow companies to identify the most-searched keywords based on their niche.

 Doing so ensures your content is relevant, valuable and aligns with user intent.
-Simply put, keyword research enables companies to increase lead generation and better plan their content marketing tactics.
+Simply put, keyword research enables companies to increase lead generation and better plan their content marketing strategies.

 When conducting research, it’s recommended to focus on long-tail keywords to increase the chances of conversion.
 Search phrases with three or more words are more specific and show higher user intent.
-Integrating them into your content marketing strategy enables you to send messages to the right audience, especially those considering a purchase.
+Integrating them into your advertising strategy enables you to send messages to the right users, especially those considering a purchase.

 Take a look at the examples below.
 Do you notice any difference?